Shared Infrastructure Services Project

 Programme vision

-To create and transform the University’s IT infrastructure services into secure, reliable and user-focussed solutions that are collaboratively designed, delivered and managed by trusted and empowered partnerships across the University.
+To create and transform the University’s IT infrastructure services into secure, reliable and user-focused solutions that are collaboratively designed, delivered and managed by trusted and empowered partnerships across the University.
+To move from centrally provided services to a shared service for all.
 To inspire a culture of innovation and excellence by creating a virtual IT infrastructure organisation that benefits end users, support staff and the University.

 A shared infrastructure service is a way of collaborating across multiple departments and divisions to provide shared technical capabilities and support.
 Shared infrastructure services will aim to achieve an improved and consistent user experience as well as value for money, reducing complexity, improving efficiency and enhancing a culture of collaboration and innovation.